Core 2.0 Curriculum Committee

 Twice a month, but cycle may vary according to workload.

-Voting Membership: One faculty member from each of the Colleges of Agriculture, Arts and Architecture, Business, Education and Health and Human Development, Engineering, Nursing, Gallatin, and two faculty members from the College of Letters and Science.
+Voting Membership: One faculty member from each of the Colleges of Agriculture, Arts and Architecture, Business, Education and Health and Human Development, Engineering, Nursing, Gallatin and Honors College.
+Two faculty members from the College of Letters and Science.
 One faculty member from the Library.
-Two additional at-large members to be nominated by Faculty Senate and selected from the faculty to ensure broad representation across the disciplines.
-One Non-Tenure Track (NTT) Faculty member.
+One additional at-large member to be nominated by Faculty Senate and selected from the faculty to ensure broad representation across the disciplines.
 One student member.

-Appointed By: All positions are appointed by Associate Provost based on nominations from the Colleges, Library and Faculty Senate.
+Appointed By: All positions are appointed by Vice Provost based on nominations from the Colleges, Library and Faculty Senate.
 Student representative appointed/elected by ASMSU.
-If an NTT faculty member is not one of the College representatives then the Associate Provost will select an NTT faculty based on nominations from the Colleges.
+If an NTT faculty member is not represented on the Committee then the Vice Provost will select an NTT faculty based on nominations from the Colleges.

-Nonvoting Members: Director of University Studies, appointed by position, term of position.
-Director of the Writing Center, appointed by position, term of position.
-Instructional Designer, Center for Faculty Excellence, appointed by position.
+Nonvoting Members: University Studies Representative Director of the Writing Center, Instructional Designer, Center for Faculty Excellence, Division of Student Success Representative